 Active 802.11 participant: a participant with status Aspirant, Potential-Voter, Voter or a Former-Voter who is a member of an active 802.11 WG balloting pool.

 Former-Voter: a member who was a Voter at any time in the past and has since lost voting rights and become a Non-Voter.
 NOTE – a Former-Voter may still be a voter in a ballot pool for Working Group Letter Ballot (see section 3.9.1 of this document).

+Subgroup: either a TG, SG, SC or Ad-hoc Group

 Hierarchy